 As we age, changes occur with our vision.
 Some of these changes are perfectly normal and may not signify cause for alarm, while others can have a life-changing impact.
 Some of these changes may come without any symptoms and can have the ability to affect our vision and quality of life permanently.

 Taking good care of your eyes can help you maintain good overall health.
-See the full infographic below or download a PDF version above.
+See the full infographic below and click on it to see a PDF version.

 In order to safely wear decorative contacts during Halloween or when dressing up throughout the year, the American Academy of Ophthalmology recommends following these guidelines.